 Most freelancers find procrastination at least a little bit of a problem: it can be particularly tricky if you don’t have clearly defined working hours (so you end up wasting time during the day then working every evening) or if a lot of your tasks can rather easily shade into distraction (e.g. you use Facebook to market yourself but also to keep in touch with friends).

-Develop Your Focus
+How to Develop Your Focus

 Firstly, please don’t blame yourself if you struggle to focus sometimes (or most of the time).
-Try not to see this as an issue to solve with gritted teeth and the application of lots of willpower; instead, it’s something that’s best helped by tweaks to your working environment.
+Try not to see this as an issue to solve with gritted teeth and the application of lots of willpower; instead, it’s something that’s best helped by tweaks to your writing environment.

 - Use a timer to help you set the intention to focus.
 It’s easy to end up working in a rather distracted way on whatever comes to mind first – especially when, as a freelancer, you have an awful lot of different tasks you could be doing.
 I find it really helps to set a timer for 20 – 30 minutes, telling myself, “I’m going to work on X until the time is up.”